Expand your reach globally with translation tools

 On average, two-thirds of a channel’s views come from outside the creator’s home country.
 Even if you’ve never considered building an international audience, your channel likely has a bulk of viewers who speak a different language or live in a country other than your own.
 Increasing the accessibility of your channel could lead to growth in watch time, reach, and engagement in new markets.

 YouTube has built-in tools to help you do this.
 You can add captions and translated titles, descriptions, and subtitles to your videos.
-And there are tools available to help you crowdsource translations.
-It’s easier than ever to set your channel up for new audiences from around the world.
+And there are third-party tools and services to help with captions, translation and subtitles.

 How do you know if your channel is ready for a worldwide audience?
 You can start off by checking your “Build an audience” tab in YouTube Analytics to see where your audience tunes in from.
 If you see a lot of watch time coming from countries whose residents speak languages other than your own and think your content would be interesting to them, try out YouTube’s suite of translation tools.
 If you don’t see a globally diverse audience in your demographics, keep reading--and also check out our lesson on content strategies that may have more international appeal.